-- Over 44,000 visitors attend the show each day meaning most main avenues are very crowded and unsuitable for visitors walking dogs.
+- 35,000 visitors attend the show each day meaning most main avenues are very crowded and unsuitable for visitors walking dogs.

 - Over 8,500 animals including livestock and horses are on the showground, some of whom can be agitated by dogs and vice versa.

 - Unfortunately not all dog owners clear up dog waste after them which could present a hygiene issue for other visitors.